Generic Name: methylprednisolone acetate, povidone-iodine, isopropyl alcohol

 The pain of bruises, contusions, swelling, minor sprains, cuts and abrasions may be controlled with Pain Ease.
 The amount of cooling depends on the dosage.
 Dosage varies with duration of application.
 The smallest dose needed to produce the desired effect should be used.
-The anesthetic effect of Pain Ease rarely lasts more than a few seconds to a minute.
+The anesthetic effect of Pain Ease lasts about one minute.
 This time interval is usually sufficient to help reduce or relieve the initial trauma of the injury.
 Hold the can upright, 3 to 7 inches (8 to 18 cm) from the target area, about a can's length away.
 Spray steadily 4 to 10 seconds or until the skin begins turning white, whichever comes first.
 Do not spray longer than 10 seconds.
 Reapply if necessary.

 1,1,1,3,3-Pentafluoropropane and 1,1,1,2-Tetrafluoroethane